+353-1-416-8900REST OF WORLD

 Part II Species account

-3. Octopus bimaculatus, Two-spotted octopus
+3. Octopus bimaculatus, California two-spotted octopus

 4. Octopus bimaculoides, Lesser two-spotted octopus